ItzCandra23/Economy-X/README.md

-# Economy-X 2.1.0
+# Economy-X
-This plugin added economy system.
+This plugin added economy system in BDSX Server.

 # Commands
 * /mymoney - `Check your money.`